 I have shared my extensive knowledge about working internationally as well as my experiences working with the youngest, diverse communities in international schools.

 In July 2022 I became #10PercentBraver and led my own radio show, for TeacherHug radio.
 You can catch my show every weekend.
 The show is called ‘Postcards from Teaching Overseas’ and showcases the experiences of teachers around the world, each month featuring a new country.

 Muddy Puddle Teacher

 Teacher Hug Radio episode with Jess Gosling (@JessGosling2) aired on May 15th 2021.
-Jess is an international teacher working in the Early Years setting.
-She talks to us about her international journey, work-life balance, the key differences between teaching in the UK and teaching abroad, and so much more.
+I talked about my international journey, work-life balance, the key differences between teaching in the UK and teaching abroad, and much more.

 I discuss my Masters Research involving interactions with pre-verbal children, co-creating understanding with parents as partners.
 I then discuss more recent action research within my current international school.

 Released in July 2021, I discuss with Torio in detail the premise for my book and share many of the findings from my research with international teachers.